AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/load-options-from-url.md

 Create a spreadsheet with two columns:`Option` and `Value`, to define the options in different spreadsheet:

 1. Go to your AEM Project folder on Microsoft® SharePoint or Google Drive folder.
-1. Create new spreadsheet in your AEM Project folder in Microsoft® SharePoint Site or within your Google Drive folder and add the following:
+2. Create new sheet in your AEM Project folder in Microsoft® SharePoint Site or within your Google Drive folder and add the following:

     * **Option**: Represents the display values of options in the drop-down menu.
     * **Value**: Represents the submitted value when a user selects the option.